-Whether you're heading south for the winter or looking for a month-long summer getaway with the whole family, we've got a long-term vacation rental for you.
+Whether you're heading south for the winter or looking for a month-long getaway to a summer house with the whole family, we've got a vacation rental for you.
 Our monthly vacation rentals span from coast to coast, satisfying sunshine seekers of all kinds.

 Whether you’re searching for a rental at your favorite yearly spot or you’re looking to explore somewhere new, you’ll find just the right long-term vacation rental to call home.